-A concussion is an injury to the brain that causes immediate impairment of neurologic function as the result of a forceful blow to the head.
-Simply put, a concussion is a temporary injury to the brain tissue.
+A concussion is an injury to the brain that causes impairment of normal brain function as the result of a forceful blow to the head.
+Simply put, a concussion is an injury to the brain tissue.
 Depending on the force of the injury the concussion can have variable types and duration of symptoms.

 The brain is a soft structure contained within the rigid, hard confines of the skull.
-When the head is struck, the brain risks being injured because of the forces absorbed by the brain tissue.
-When the brain is injured, normal signal pathways that send messages from our brain to the body are interrupted.
+When the head is struck, the brain risks being injured because of the force is absorbed by the brain tissue.
+When the brain is injured, normal signal pathways that send messages to and from our brain are interrupted.

 - Loss of consciousness

 When should special tests, such as a CAT scan, be performed?

 It is not entirely clear when imaging of the head is absolutely necessary following a concussion, but there are a few guidelines that are helpful.
 Imaging should be considered: